 As Aimee grew older, her sessions shifted to helping her learn patience and turn-taking while playing games with other kids and figuring out ways to self-regulate.

-How to access OT services
+How to access OT services for kids

 “For children ages 0-3, you can apply to your state’s early intervention program.
 These programs are all free or low cost and a referral from a doctor is not necessary,” says Marquez.
-She recommends looking at the Centers for Disease Control and Prevention’s list of early intervention programs by state
+She recommends looking at the Centers for Disease Control and Prevention’s list of early intervention programs by state.

 For families with children age 3 and up, Marquez advises reaching out to their school district for an assessment.
 Depending on your district, though, you might be in for a wait.